 Author - Kimberly Mah

-I am one of the owners of My Sunshine Creations and a mother to three) beautiful children: a baby girl, 2 year old daughter and a 3 year old son.
+I am one of the owners of My Sunshine Creations and a mother to three beautiful children: 1 year old and 3 years old daughters and a 4 year old son.
 I am also a primary school teacher with my Masters' Degree in Education, with a special interest in early literacy.